qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

      Draw Effects: Inner Shadow dialog

-* **Inner Glow:** Adds a glow effect inside the feature.
-This effect can be customized by adjusting the :menuselection:`spread` (width) of the glow, or the :menuselection:`Blur radius`.
+* **Inner Glow**: Adds a glow effect inside the feature.
+This effect can be customized by adjusting the :guilabel:`Spread` (width) of the glow, or the :guilabel:`Blur radius`.
 The latter specifies the proximity from the edge of the feature where you want any blurring to happen.
-Additionally, there are options to customize the color of the glow, with a single color or a color ramp.
+Additionally, there are options to customize the color of the glow using a :guilabel:`Single color` or a :guilabel:`Color ramp`.

   .. _figure_effects_inner_glow: